Nobel Peace Prize glory also has a darker side

 The committee discussed "can you give the prize to Liu Xiaobo when you know that the short-term impact will most likely be negative for him personally?
 This is a very deep moral question.
 It was the committee's strong impression that he did want the prize," he said.

-Other candidates mentioned this year include Denis Mukwege, a Congolese gynecologist who helps survivors of sexual violence, and Bradley Manning, a U.S. soldier convicted of leaking secret files to WikiLeaks.
+Other candidates mentioned this year include Denis Mukwege, a Congolese gynaecologist who helps survivors of sexual violence, and Bradley Manning, a U.S. soldier convicted of leaking secret files to WikiLeaks.

 Thousands of people have the right to nominate people for the award - including members of every national parliament in the world and university professors of history, philosophy or law.
 "It's very easy to get nominated," Lundestad said.